Patient-Centered, Team-Driven Problem Solving. Individualized Education.

 Melvin Blanchard, MD

-Dr. Blanchard is currently the Chairman of Medicine at Greater Baltimore Medical Center.
-Most recently, he was professor of Medicine, Vice Chair for Education in the DOM and Chief of General Medicine at Washington University in St. Louis.
-He is a physician and leader, educator and scholar with a broad background in these and relevant areas.
-He was born in St. Kitts, British West Indies, where he was schooled until college.
+Melvin S. Blanchard, MD, FACP, is the Chairman of Medicine at GBMC.
+Most recently, he was Professor of Medicine, Vice Chair for Education in the Department of Medicine, and Chief of General Medicine at Washington University in St. Louis.

-Dr. Blanchard has remained clinically active (3 weekly clinics an 2 months inpatient) in the outpatient and inpatient setting.
-He believes that everything that physicians do (whether it’s clinical, education, or research), improving how patients feel and and how they function should be the ultimate goal.
+Dr. Blanchard has remained clinically active in outpatient and inpatient settings throughout his career.
+He believes that everything physicians do (whether it’s clinical services, education, or research) should focus on three things: preventing human disease, improving how patients feel, and improving how patients function.

 The full spectrum of clinical experience